kusano-kyotouniv/plantalk/README.md

   You can download go-basic.obo from the website.

 --expression <salmon output>
-  "salmon quantmerge --column TPM" output.
+  "salmon quantmerge --column TPM" output file .
   The order and the name of samples provided in the "--quants" field of salmon quantmerge is acceptable in --experimentals and --controls fields.

 --experimentals <sample number and/or sample names>